Thanatisia/SharedSpace/Docs/Services/Developer-API/PubNub/API/python.md

     - Attributes
         + .PNUnexpectedDisconnectCategory : Event happens when radio/connectivity is lost
         + .PNConnectedCategory : Connected event.
 You can do stuff like publish, subscription, UI/Internal notifications
-            - This is where you send messages
+            - This is the startup event
+		+ This will only run on initial startup
         + .PNReconnectedCategory : Reconnection; Event happens when radio/connectivity is lost and regained
         + .PNDecryptionErrorCategory : Handle message decryption errors.
 Probably client configured to encrypt messages and on live data feed it received in plaintext